DustinMorado/subTOM/docs/source/scripts/subtom_reconstruct.rst

 defocus_file_format
   File format for the defocus list.
 Use ctffind4 for CTFFIND4, imod for CTFPLOTTER and gctf for Gctf.

-defocus_file
-  Where the defocus list file is located.
-The string XXXIDXXXX will be replaced with the formatted tomogram index, i.e. XXXIDXXXX_output.txt will be turned into 01_output.txt.

-pixel_size
-  The pixel size of the tilt series in nanometers. *Note NANOMETERS!*

 defocus_step
   The strip size in nanometers to perform CTF correction in novaCTF refer to the